s2t2/gspread-models-py/README.md

-# gspread-models-py
+# gspread-models

-The [`gspread_models`](https://github.com/s2t2/gspread-models-py) package is an Object Relational Mapper (ORM) for the Google Sheets API.
+The [`gspread-models`](https://github.com/s2t2/gspread-models-py) package is an Object Relational Mapper (ORM) for the Google Sheets API.
 It provides a straightforward and intuitive model-based query interface, making it easy to interact with Google Sheets as if it were more like a database.
 This package offers a fast and flexible way to get up and running with a Google Sheets database, for rapid prototyping and development in Python.

 Key Features: